theopenconversationkit/tock/gen-ai/orchestrator-server/src/main/python/tock-llm-indexing-tools/README.md

 Smart Tribune export file formatter.

 Usage:
-smarttribune_formatter.py [-v] <input_csv> <tag_title> <base_url> <output_csv>
+smarttribune_formatter.py [-v] <input_csv> <tag_title> <base_url> <output_csv> [--label=<label>]

 Arguments:
-input_csv   path to the Smart Tribune CSV export file tag_title   tag title to discrimate FAQ source ('Tag (ID system)' column will be filtered for lines containing this tag) base_url    the base URL to prefix every FAQ entry's query parameter to create a full URL output_csv  path to the output, ready-to-index CSV file
+    input_csv   path to the Smart Tribune CSV export file tag_title   tag title to discrimate FAQ source ('Tag (ID system)' column will be filtered for lines containing this tag) base_url    the base URL to prefix every FAQ entry's query parameter to create a full URL output_csv  name of the output csv, ready-to-index CSV file

 Options:
     -h --help   Show this screen
+    --label=<label>      label name, name of the folder in ready-to_index_file folder where csv while be created.
     --version   Show version
     -v          Verbose output for debugging (without this option, script will be silent but for errors)
 ```

 Turns a Smart Tribune CSV export file into a ready-to-index CSV file (one 'title'|'url'|'text' line per filtered entry):